Chapter 1. Definition

-In practice, after having determined true The closest state of the art document, the EPO will only discuss attacks from this document.
+In practice, after determining the "trueAs the most recent document of the state of the art, the EPO will only discuss attacks from this document.

 Refusing to discuss other attacks is not a violation of the right to be heard because the problem-solution approach is properly applied (R13 / 13).

 If a patent is to be issued or maintained in a modified form, the division may adopt the text with the parties during the oral proceedings.